You would think that sugar must be vegan, wouldn’t you? So is it true that sugar is processed with bone char?

 Ask yourself the question: do you feel better since switching to a vegan diet?
 And if the answer isn’t 100% yes, then maybe you should consider giving up sugar.

-It has no health benefits whatsoever, so maybe the best solution is to try looking for a vegan alternative natural sweetener instead of buying refined sugar which may not be vegan anyway.
+It has no health benefits whatsoever, so maybe the best solution’s to look for a vegan alternative natural sweetener instead.

 What are Some Vegan Alternatives to Sugar?